defcon902/defcon902.github.io/README.md

 ## Meetings

-We meet quarterly, our next meeting:
+We meet quarterly with occasional additional meetings, our next meeting:
-September 24th 730pm-845pm
-Halifax Central Public Library (Spring Garden) - RBC Learning Center Room
+Shodan: Safaris, Pirates, and Mapping the Internet
+When: November 23th 730pm-845pm
+Where: TBD

 ## Leadership